kay-han/building-blog/README.md

 # Making a Team Blog using Python, Django and Bootstrap
-A team blog is a blog service which includes functions below:
+This team blog includes functions below:

 1. Timeline showing recent posts
 2. A snippet for each post on timeline